Thomas Wells, area head

 Our students are active in promoting their music nationally and internationally, winning competitions, grants, and having their work performed at national and international venues.
 They write for the many performing ensembles in the School of Music — Symphony Orchestra, Wind Symphony, Symphonic Band, Collegiate Winds, Ohio Show Band, Jazz Ensemble, Percussion Ensemble and various chamber groups.

-The composer-in-residence program with the enables a student composer, selected in a competitive process, to collaborate with the Ohio State Symphony Orchestra to write a new work for that ensemble.
+The composer-in-residence program enables a student composer, selected in a competitive process, to collaborate with the Ohio State Symphony Orchestra to write a new work for that ensemble.
 The orchestra also reads student works in the autumn and spring semesters.

 Integrative Studies is also home to the New Music Collective, a new music ensemble.
 Our composers benefit from visits and master classes by noted composers such as John Corigliano, Krzystof Penderecki, Osvaldo Golijov, Jennifer Higdon, Augusta Read Thomas, David Lang and others.